Why Are Energy Bills Going Up In The UK?

 How will the energy price guarantee work?

 The Government’s price guarantee replaces the existing energy price cap.
 However, as mentioned earlier, the energy price guarantee does not limit how much you’ll pay each year.
 Instead, your bill depends on how much energy you actually use.
+As of 1 October, dual-fuel customers on a standard variable tariff will pay:

 • 34p per kWh of electricity